 What happens if I don’t register for a course within 24 hours after receiving an e-mail notification?

 If you do not register within 24 hours from the time the e-mail was sent, you will automatically be dropped from the waiting list.
 The next student on the waiting list will move to the top of the list.
 For this reason, it is highly recommended that you check you preferred e-mail at least twice a day, especially if you know that you are close to the top of a waiting list.

-Only during Priority Registration.
-Priority registration occurs only once at the beginning of the registration period.
+During the first week of registration, registration is open to students based on earned hours.
 After the initial week of registration, all other registration is on a first-come, first-served basis.
 Individual instructors who choose not to use the automated waitlisting feature and manage their own waiting lists may give priority according to class rank.
 All classes that use the automated waitlisting feature will function on a first-come, first-served basis.

 Yes.
 Although you may not register for two or more sections of the same class, you may add yourself to the waiting lists of more than one section of a course.
 For example, you may be registered for a course, but you would like to take the course at a different time.
 The system will allow you to stay in your current section and also get on the waiting list for additional sections of the course.
 If you are notified via e-mail that a seat is now available in a different section, you must first drop the class for which you are registered, and then you may register for the section in which you were previously waitlisted.
 As a common courtesy to other students, it is expected that you will drop yourself from any classes or waiting lists that you do not intend to take.

 Yes.
 Although you many not register for courses with time conflicts, you may add yourself to the waiting lists of courses that have time conflicts with courses for which you are registered or with other courses that you have waitlisted.
 If you are notified via e-mail that a seat is now available for a waitlisted class, you must drop any course for which you are registered that has a time conflict before you may register for the waitlisted course.